Zambia

 Crisis response

-WFP works to enable food-insecure people to meet their basic food and nutrition needs.
-Cash and food assistance is provided to refugees from the DRC residing in Mantapala Refugee Settlement, as well as vulnerable people affected by climate shocks and COVID-19.
-Cash assistance allows people to buy the food they prefer, contributing towards diversifying diets.
+WFP helps food-insecure people meet their basic food and nutrition needs.
+Cash and food assistance is provided to refugees from the Democratic Republic of the Congo based in Mantapala Refugee Settlement, as well as vulnerable people affected by climate and other shocks.
+Cash allows people to buy the food they prefer, and can contribute towards more diverse diets.

 Nutrition

-WFP works with the Government to promote the production and availability of nutritious food, by supporting smallholder farmers to produce nutritious food and engaging with the private sector through the SUN Business Network (SBN).
-WFP supports the Government in generating and strengthening evidence on nutrition to advocate for greater investment and inform the design of programmes and policy.
+WFP works with the Government to promote the production and availability of nutritious food, by supporting smallholder farmers and working with the private sector through the Scaling Up Nutrition (SUN) Business Network.
+WFP supports the Government in strengthening evidence on nutrition to advocate for greater investment and inform the design of programmes and policy.

 Smallholder farmer support

-WFP supports smallholder farmers across Zambia to improve and restore their livelihoods and enhance their resilience against future shocks.
-Through trainings and infrastructure development, smallholder farmers are supported to access and use productive assets, climate information, financial services and markets.
-WFP prioritizes the needs of women farmers who have less access than men to agricultural inputs.
+WFP supports smallholder farmers in improving and restoring their livelihoods and enhancing their resilience against shocks.
+Through training and infrastructure development, smallholder farmers are supported in accessing and using productive assets, climate information, financial services and markets.
+WFP prioritizes the needs of women farmers who have less access to agricultural inputs than men.

 Strengthening government social protection systems